rfletcher/rest-open-uri/README.md

 # rf-rest-open-uri

-This is a fork of the [rest-open-uri gem](http://rubygems.org/gems/rest-open-uri).
-The rest-open-uri gem is based on an old copy of open-uri.rb, so its missing newer open-uri features like the :ssl_verify_mode option.
-This fork is based on open-uri.rb from ruby 1.9.3-p327, which includes those features.
+This is a fork of the [rest-open-uri gem][1].
+The rest-open-uri gem is based on an old copy of open-uri, so it's missing newer open-uri features, like the [:ssl_verify_mode option][2].
+This fork is based on open-uri from ruby 1.9.3-p327, which includes those features.

 ## Installation